mjwebblue/blue-quickjs/docs/implementation-plan.md

 **Acceptance criteria:**

-- [ ] Capability tests pass and show no time/random/locale leaks.
+- [x] Capability tests pass and show no time/random/locale leaks.

+**Current state (P1 T-012):**
+- Deterministic init seeds `random_state = 1` and replaces `Math.random` with a throwing stub (`TypeError: Math.random is disabled in deterministic mode`).
+- `Date` and timers (`setTimeout`) remain absent in the deterministic context; harness tests assert they are `undefined`.
+- Added native harness tests covering the disabled random, missing Date/timers; all harness tests pass.

 ---